excelerondesign/whc/readme.md

 ### HTMLFormElement

+`id`: **Required** Necessary for things like event name and finding submit buttons.

 `data-whc`: **Required** Marks the form as needing verification.

 `data-button`: _Optional_ Add to signify use of a submit button outside the form element using [the form attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefform).
+Else, uses querySelector to find an element with `[type="submit"]`.

 `data-difficulty`: _Optional_ An Integer between 1 - 10.
 Default is 5.

 `data-debug`: _Optional_ Add this to get helpful console messages about the verification process.
+No value needed.

 `data-finished`: _Optional_ The text/value of the submit button after the form has been verified.
 Default is "Submit".